Experts: Cruise ships no place for a coronavirus quarantine

 “I met someone who is in the middle of chemo for cancer,” she said.
 “There are people on oxygen.
 There are also children on board.
 I can’t imagine what it’s like if they are in an inside cabin.”

 While President Donald Trump has said he doesn’t want the Grand Princess to dock, he also said he would yield to the advice of health officials.
-Refusing to let the ship into port for an extended period could hasten the spread of the virus among the people on board, experts said.
+Refusing to let the ship into port for an extended period could hasten the spread of the virus on board, experts said.

-Milton, who studies the spread of virus particles in the air, said the recirculating air on a cruise ship’s ventilation system, along with people living in close quarters and in communal settings, make the vessels vulnerable to the spread of infectious illnesses.
+Milton, who studies the spread of virus particles in the air, said recirculating air on a cruise ship’s ventilation system, along with people living in close quarters and in communal settings, make the vessels vulnerable to the spread of infection.

 “You’re going to amplify the infection by keeping people on the boat,” he said.

-A Purdue University air quality expert said cruise ship air conditioning systems are not designed to filter out particles as small as the coronavirus, allowing the disease to rapidly circulate to other cabins.
+A Purdue University air quality expert said cruise ship air conditioning systems are not designed to filter out particles as small as the coronavirus.

 “The passengers should be quarantined on shore if there is a suitable facility,” Qingyan Chen said in an email message.
 Grand Princess “should run 100% outdoor air in their air conditioning system and not use recirculated air.”